ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

    gzip on;
   }

-Eagle ERP as a WSGI Application
+Eagle as a WSGI Application
 ==========================

-It is also possible to mount Eagle ERP as a standard WSGI_ application.
-Eagle ERP provides the base for a WSGI launcher script as ``eagle-wsgi.example.py``.
+It is also possible to mount Eagle as a standard WSGI_ application.
+Eagle provides the base for a WSGI launcher script as ``eagle-wsgi.example.py``.
 That script should be customized (possibly after copying it from the setup directory) to correctly set the configuration directly in :mod:`eagle.tools.config` rather than through the command-line or a configuration file.

 However the WSGI server will only expose the main HTTP endpoint for the web client, website and webservice API.
-Because Eagle ERP does not control the creation of workers anymore it can not setup cron or livechat workers
+Because Eagle does not control the creation of workers anymore it can not setup cron or livechat workers

 Cron Workers
 ------------

-To run cron jobs for an Eagle ERP deployment as a WSGI application requires
+To run cron jobs for an Eagle deployment as a WSGI application requires

-* A classical Eagle ERP (run via ``eagle-bin``)
+* A classical Eagle (run via ``eagle-bin``)
 * Connected to the database in which cron jobs have to be run (via :option:`eagle-bin -d`)
 * Which should not be exposed to the network.
 To ensure cron runners are not